Fighting Discrimination

 In November 2020, Clemson University announced it was eliminating its men's outdoor track, indoor track, and cross country teams, citing financial problems brought on by the pandemic among other reasons for needing to cut the teams.
 The threatened lawsuits followed.

-On Friday, March 12, 2021, Bryant wrote to Clemson’s President on behalf of the men’s team members and noted that, if the university eliminated the teams, it would be in violation of Title IX which, among other things, prohibits educational institutions from eliminating men’s teams for which interest, ability, and competition are available unless “intercollegiate level participation opportunities for male and female students are provided in numbers substantially proportionate to their respective enrollments.”
-Bryant threatened a class action on behalf of all male student-athletes and potential student-athletes at the school unless Clemson complied with Title IX and provided men with equal opportunities to participate.
+On Friday, March 12, 2021, BG wrote to Clemson’s President on behalf of the men’s team members and noted that, if the university eliminated the teams, it would be in violation of Title IX which, among other things, prohibits educational institutions from eliminating men’s teams for which interest, ability, and competition are available unless “intercollegiate level participation opportunities for male and female students are provided in numbers substantially proportionate to their respective enrollments.”
+BG threatened a class action on behalf of all male student-athletes and potential student-athletes at the school unless Clemson complied with Title IX and provided men with equal opportunities to participate.

 On April 22, 2021, Clemson agreed to the history-making settlements with both the male and female student-athletes to avoid the threatened suits.
 The school will reinstate men’s outdoor track & field under the agreements, continue men’s indoor track & field and cross country, and add new women’s varsity teams (gymnastics and lacrosse) to ensure gender equity and enhance opportunities for all.
 It will conduct a gender equity review of its intercollegiate athletics program to develop and adopt a Gender Equity Plan by July 1, 2022, and implement the plan so all aspects of Clemson’s intercollegiate athletic program comply with Title IX in the 2023-24 academic year and future years.
 It will also take several very specific steps to provide its female student-athletes with equal athletic financial aid, treatment, and benefits while the Gender Equity Plan is being developed.